PaulRudin/stbotolphs/docs/deploy.md

 * Paths are relative to the cloned working directory.

-* Check necessary tools at the end of this document - install any you don't have.
+* Check necessary tools at the end of this document - install any you don't have. `cd deploy && make install_tools` will download the relevant binaries and install them in /usr/local/bin.

 * Edit the file ./deploy/config.jsonnet.
 At a minumum you should change: